 The startup capital will be used to fund several expenses, including building renovation and fixtures.
 Rick will purchase an adequate amount of inventory, including bikes, accessories and apparel.
 A portion of the funds will be used for a grand opening marketing campaign, including building an ecommerce website.

 These startup costs will account for $115,000 of the initial capital.
 The remaining cash will be used for working capital for wages, rent, utilities and operational costs for the first year of business.

 7.3 INCOME STATEMENT PROJECTIONS

 First year sales are projected to be $500,000 with approximately 250 bikes sold, accounting for $125,000 in revenues.
 Service sales will account for $175,000 in income.
 Parts, accessories and apparel will generate the remaining revenues.
 Gross margin on bicycle sales will average 30%, while parts, accessories and apparel will be sold at a 50% margin.
 First year losses are expected to be $25,000.
 In Year 2, revenues will grow to $600,000 with profits of $55,000.
 Year 3 will see revenues of $750,000 and profits of $90,000.

-With fixed monthly expenses equaling $25,000, and a combined average margin of 62%, the business will break even at approximately $40,000 per month in revenues.
+With fixed monthly expenses equaling $25,000, and a combined average margin of 62%, our projections in this bike shop business plan is that we will break even at approximately $40,000 per month in revenues.
 This will be achieved on a monthly basis before the end of Year 1.